glideroggan/dream/readme.md

 # BUGS
+- request-card-workflow is not good in light and dark mode
+- ✔️Top Expenses is not showing in Financial Health Widget
 - card-details buttons are wrongly styled in dark mode and light mode
 - ✔️card-details is missing dark mode
 - ✔️why is only the minus button on error-widget triggering resize?